-Sydney may take the cake for one of the most beautiful city skylines on the planet and the best beaches, (no bias there, whatsoever) but nestled in and around the big smoke and beyond our coastline is one stellar line-up of next level parks.
+Sydney may take the cake for some of the best beaches in the world, (no bias there, whatsoever) but nestled in and around the big smoke and beyond our coastline is an epic line-up of next-level parks.

-Whether you’re looking for the next best place to zen out, the ultimate space for a summer BBQ or just a nice stretch of green to kick a footy around, we’ve got you sorted.
+Whether you’re looking for the next best place to zen out with your house bubble, the ultimate space for a BBQ with four mates, or just a nice stretch of green to kick a footy around, we’ve got you sorted.
 From beachside and riverside parks to urban escapes, and even lush headlands for sunrise watching, prepare to be surrounded by natural bliss.

 Let’s just say, North Sydney Council truly nails it when it comes to having some of the prettiest and historically significant parks.
-Milson Park is a huge standout as one of Sydney’s best, boasting harbour views, towering palm trees, picnic tables, dog areas (with some restrictions) and one stellar community garden.
+Milson Park is a huge standout as one of Sydney’s best, boasting harbour views, towering palm trees, picnic tables, dog areas (with some restrictions), and one stellar community garden.
 This foreshore park is also a sweet spot for Jacaranda trees come springtime.
 And, nearby Bradfield Park is another north side, awe-inducing spot if you want to take in the grandeur of the Sydney Harbour Bridge.

 Clifton Gardens Reserve